ClaireCJS/fix_wrong_image_extensions/README.md

 ## What "wrong" filenames does it fix, specifically?

-extensions of the wrong format
+1) wrong extensions

-    * jpg saved as gif
+  * jpg saved as gif (would be renamed back to jpg)
-    * gif saved as jpg
+  * gif saved as jpg (would be renamed back to gif)
-    * extra extensions of wrong format - a gif named "hello.png.jpg.kitty.gif" would be named "hello.kitty.gif"

-missing extensions
+2) missing extensions

   * a jpg file named "foo" will be renamed "foo.jpg"

+3) extra extensions

+  * a gif named "hello.png.jpg.kitty.gif" would be named "hello.kitty.gif"

-repeating extensions
+4) repeating extensions

-    * changes ".jpg.jpg" to ".jpg"
+  * changes ".jpg.jpg.jpg" to ".jpg"
-    * will even change "foo.jpg.bar.jpg" to "foo.bar.jpg", assuming it's a jpg
+  * changes "foo.jpg.bar.jpg" to "foo.bar.jpg"
   * leaves repeating non-image extensions untouched

-mis-positioned extensions
+5) mis-positioned extensions

   * "foo.jpg.bar" will become "foo.bar.jpg"

-annoying minor variances
+6) annoying minor variances

-    * jpg saved as .jpg_large
+  * jpgs saved as .jpeg
-    * jpg saved as .jpg_name=orig
+  * jpgs saved as .jfif
-    * jpg saved as .jpeg
+  * jpgs saved as .jpg_large
-    * jpg saved as .jfif
+  * jpgs saved as .jpg_name=orig